- 1 Beauty Isn’t Everything, But it Should Count for Something

 Orthodontia is similar to plastic surgery in that the patients are almost always seeking treatment for conditions that make them feel inferior or unattractive.
-They already have a problem with their own self-image, so they need a professional capable of putting himself in their shoes.
-Patients seeking out treatment are there because they want to improve their smiles, which may already be a source of embarrassment.
+They already have a problem with their self-image, so they need a professional capable of putting themselves in their shoes.
+Patients seeking out the treatment are there because they want to improve their smiles, which may already be a source of embarrassment.
 A kind and sensitive orthodontist can put the patient at ease, which will engender more trust on behalf of the patient.
-Ultimately, this will lead to greater successes with treatment.
+Ultimately, this will lead to greater success with treatment.

 A Meticulous Attention to Detail is Vital

 The smallest malformation can affect an entire row of teeth and just one skewed tooth can cause the rest of your teeth to shift out of alignment.
 For patients seeking Invisalign or traditional braces, they will want a specialist who looks for the smallest imperfections and is eager to fix them.
 This means examining the length and shape of each tooth, as well as color variations and the spacing between the individual teeth, to determine the best method of treatment for the patient.

 Just the lightest application of pressure in an adjustment to braces can affect how the smile is changed.
 It can also affect the individual’s ability to speak, chew, and bite.
 Considering all of these factors, it’s not surprising that the most successful orthodontic specialists are natural perfectionists.